Musical Utopias #4 | Deep Time – CANCELLED

-With great great regret Ensemble Klang & Korzo announce the cancellation of January’s Musical Utopias #4.
-We’ve spent much of the last year, alongside a whole array of artists, assembling three days of fascinating & thrilling new live creations.
-The new lockdown regulations make it impossible for us to prepare and present that festival.
-We’re looking for later opportunities to present all of these works.
-Massive thanks to all the artists… we really do have some amazing work lined up for you all!
+With great regret Ensemble Klang & Korzo announced the cancellation of January’s Musical Utopias #4.
+Having spent much of the previous year, alongside a whole array of artists, assembling three days of fascinating & thrilling new live creations the new lockdown regulations made it impossible to prepare and present the festival.

 The 2022 edition of Musical Utopias focuses on those inconceivable expanses of time that are kept by “seabed sediments and the drift of tectonic plates” (Robert MacFarlane Underland).
 With works exploring duration, perception of time, memory, the repeated life cycles of nature, and the beauty and necessity of decay, the festival both zooms out to witness the unthinkable past, and zooms in to focus on our current instant.
 The programme includes premieres and works by Éliane Radigue, Carol Robinson, Oceanic, Touki Delphine, Elaine Mitchener, Jan-Bas Bollen, John Luther Adams, Knut Olaf Sunde, Spaceship Ensemble and many more.

 The annual festival explores humankind’s engagement with society and the environment.
 A co-production between Ensemble Klang and the Korzo, the festival brings together music-makers and artists from multiple disciplines all striving to build new worlds.
 It is an invitation to share in a hopeful journey into the unknown, a journey that looks optimistically to the future.

 13 Jan 2022

 20.00 Éliane Radigue, Carol Robinson & Ensemble Klang

 20:00 Elaine Mitchener, Jan-Bas Bollen & Ensemble Klang